-VietJet is a very affordable budget carrier with hundreds of low-cost flights throughout Vietnam, however, our experience has been that the flights are often delayed – sometimes for several hours.
-You’ll also need to pay for any checked luggage on VietJet and if you’re checking more than 1 bag it can get quite expensive.
+VietJet is a very affordable budget carrier with hundreds of low-cost flights throughout Vietnam.
+However, our experience has been that the flights are often delayed – sometimes for several hours.
+You’ll also need to pay for any checked luggage on VietJet, and if you’re checking more than one bag it can get quite expensive.

-Vietnam Airlines is a bit more expensive, but you’ll have 2 checked bags included in the price of your ticket and you’re much more likely to arrive at your next destination on time.
+Vietnam Airlines is a bit more expensive, but you’ll have two checked bags included in the price of your ticket, and you’re much more likely to arrive at your next destination on time.

 We always use Skyscanner.com to check flight prices when we travel – it’s our favorite comparison search engine.

-When traveling between smaller towns and cities in Vietnam you’ll need to travel by bus or minivan.
-There are plenty of luxury bus companies companies that will get you where you are going on-time and in comfort.
+When traveling between smaller towns and cities in Vietnam, you’ll need to travel by bus or minivan.
+There are plenty of luxury bus companies that will get you where you are going on time and in comfort.
 Unfortunately, there are also a number of less reputable bus companies that will claim to provide comparable service but then fail to deliver.

 Weather in Vietnam

-Vietnam has quite a diverse climate depending on which region you choose to visit.
-But overall Vietnam has a mild tropical or subtropical climate.
-Hot, humid, and occasionally rainy so be sure to bring an umbrella, especially if you visit from July to November.
+Vietnam has quite a diverse climate, depending on which region you choose to visit.
+But overall, the country has a mild tropical or subtropical climate.
+Hot, humid, and occasionally rainy, be sure to bring an umbrella, especially if you visit from July to November.

-Northern Vietnam has four seasons and during the winter months (December – February) it can get down to 40° F or even colder in the mountains.
-And the summer months of June – August are quite hot, in the 90° F range.
+Northern Vietnam has four seasons, and during the winter months (December – February), it can get down to 40° F or even colder in the mountains.
+And the summer months (June – August) are quite hot, in the 90° F range.
 The autumn time sees a bit of rain which can make a trip to Sapa quite a muddy experience.